-The programme, which is primarily practical, is offered once every three years.
-The initial research proposal is approved by a departmental research committee and the Health Research Ethics Committee of the Faculty of Medicine and Health Sciences.
-Progress with experimental work is monitored continuously by the supervisor.
+The programme is offered once every three years and consists of a 100% research component.
+The initial research proposal is approved by a divisional research committee and the Health Research Ethics Committee of the Faculty of Medicine and Health Sciences.
+Progress with experimental work is monitored continuously by the supervisor and presented at divisional research meetings.